-A CAN message is a fixed length of 8 bytes and 8 bytes of formatting.
+A CAN message is a fixed length of 8 bytes and 8 bytes of header data.
 When the CAN controller receives a message from the remote system, the ADS CAN driver fetches it from the chip and adds it to a message queue resident in the driver.
 The driver then notifies applications that a new message has arrived by pulsing the "message event" and setting the "data ready event."
 Applications then use the ReadFile() function to retrieve CAN messages from the driver receive queue.
-The receive queue has a 5000 message maximum.
+The receive queue size is reported by the IOCTL_CAN_GET_QUEUE_SIZE.

 The SJA1000T provides an acceptance filtering feature.
 Acceptance filtering allows only messages with identification fields that meet the filter requirements to be received by the CAN controller.
-Set the acceptance filter with the DeviceIoControl() function (see Driver Reference:4.6 I/O Controls).
+Set the acceptance filter with IOCTL_CAN_SET_ACCEPTANCE_FILTER (Section 4.6.1).
 The default message filter accepts all messages from the CAN bus.